Vyral/scott-griffin/_posts/2018-10-12-can-i-freeze-my-own-credit.md

 **All you have to do is contact all three major credit bureaus—Transunion, Equifax, and Experian—by phone, written mail, or online, and ask them to lock down your credit.** If you make this request online or by phone, your credit will be frozen within one day.
 If you do it through written mail, your credit will be frozen within three days.

-Then, if you want to unfreeze your credit at anytime, all you have to do it contact them again and ask. &nbsp;
+Then, if you want to unfreeze your credit at anytime, all you have to do it contact them again and ask.

 As always, if you have any questions about this topic or there’s anything else I can assist you with, don’t hesitate to reach out to me.
 It doesn’t cost a penny to talk, and I’d be happy to speak with you.